oonqt/MBCord/README.md

 ## MBCord is a Discord rich presence client for [Jellyfin](https://jellyfin.org) and [Emby](https://emby.media/)

-#### Version 2 is finally here!
-MANY improvements in here since the original releases

 - By default, the plugin is in Emby mode.
 To switch to jellyfin mode, you must go to the configuration page and click the "Switch to Jellyfin" button in the bottom left.
     - If you already configured and want to switch to Jellyfin, you can Right Click Tray Icon -> Reset App to return to the configuration page.